 Did you know that all of the plastic produced every year on Earth weighs as much as all of the people on Earth?

-For this occasion, Landvernd encourages individuals, groups and organizations to organize their own coast cleanups in September.
+Landvernd encourages individuals, groups and organizations to organize their own coastal cleanups as well as raising awareness on plastic pollution.
 Cleanups are just as good on land as by the sea because 80% of plastic found in the ocean comes from land.

 Plastic pollution in the seas is as big a challenge in Iceland as it is in other countries in the world.